What happened to Venus de Milo?

 In 1957, Mrs. Cumming, back for a visit, had Venus crated up again and shipped to CA to adorn the swimming pool at the home of a former Cummings Art School student, Verna Wells Huthsteiner, wife of a neurologist, Dr. George Huthsteiner.

-Venus De Milo once more has moved.
-It now is the property of the San Fernando (CA) Art Center, gift of Mrs. Huthsteiner, who at length also found her over powering as a private possession.
+Venus De Milo once again moved.
+It was is the property of the San Fernando (CA) Art Center, gift of Mrs. Huthsteiner, who at length also found her over powering as a private possession.
+The current location of the statue is unknown.

 Previous